 This post is sponsored by Sprouts Farmers Market.
 All opinions are my own, thanks for supporting brands that make Zen & Spice possible!

-I just received the newest Vitamix machine (more on that later this month!) and I have been using it almost every day.
+I have one of the newer Vitamix blenders and I have been using it almost every day.
 Smoothies are amazing because you can pack in so many fruits and veggies, which are high in vitamins A and C, potassium and magnesium.
 If you have trouble getting in your three servings of fruit and five servings of veggies a day, smoothies are definitely the answer.
 This is especially useful for kids who don’t like their fruits and veg– sneak em’ in!

 Smoothies are easy– all you need is a good blender.
 It’s cheaper to make smoothies at home– restaurants can charge over $5 for a smoothie (a small one!), which you can make at home for less than $1.